+2 Osteology:

-1 2 Osteology: 3 The tiny distal caudal vertebrae indicate that most Rhamphorhynchus tails were 4 incomplete, even when they otherwise appear to be, s the distalmost unreduced 5 caudal may have a rounded purior face similar to the terminal caudals of many 6 tetrapods.
-Wellnhofer (1991) had illustrated these tiny vertebrae before, but these are 7 rarely preserved (presumably in part because they are not bounded by the chevrons and 8 zygopophyses) and this relature was overlooked by Lü and Hone (2013) on pterosaur 9 tail lengths.
-However, as they here constitute less than 1.6% of the total length of the 10 tail, this is unlikely to have any real effect on the data presented to date by Lü and Hone 11) (2013).
-It does however suggest that similar 'additional' caudals may have been present 12 in other pterosaurs but are not often preserved, or may be lost with careless preparation, 13 14 Soft tissues: 15 Despite large numbers of complete and articulated pterosaurs preserved in 16 Lagers t-type deposits, soft tissues remain rare for pterosaurs, though increasing 17 amounts of material are being discovered and described (Sullivan al., 2014).
-The 18 brachiopatagia are probably still the most commonly preserved parts, although some 19 that might expect to be relatively commonly preserved are still rare.
-For example, claw 20 sheathes were first reported for Solnhofen in 2003 (Frey et al., 2003) and beaks are also little known, even though they were presumably present on edentulous pterosaurs as well as being known for toothed forms including Pterodactylus and
+The tiny distal caudal vertebrae indicate that most Rhamphorhynchus tails were incomplete, even when they otherwise appear to be, since the distalmost unreduced caudal may have a rounded posterior face similar to the terminal caudals of many tetrapods.
+Wellnhofer (1991) had illustrated these tiny vertebrae before, but these are rarely preserved (presumably in part because they are not bounded by the chevrons and zygopophyses) and this feature was overlooked by Lü and Hone (2013) on pterosaur tail lengths.
+However, as they here constitute less than 1.6% of the total length of the tail, this is unlikely to have any real effect on the data presented to date by Lü and Hone (2013).
+It does however suggest that similar 'additional' caudals may have been present in other pterosaurs but are not often preserved, or may be lost with careless preparation.